carbon-language/carbon-lang/clang/docs/ClangFormatStyleOptions.rst

          SecondValueVeryVeryVeryVeryLong;

 **BreakConstructorInitializers** (``BreakConstructorInitializersStyle``)
-  The constructor initializers style to use.
+  The break constructor initializers style to use.

   Possible values: